How are TMJ, Lockjaw, and Jaw Lock Related?

 You can also help prevent a locked jaw and reduce TMJ discomfort with over-the-counter medications like ibuprofen or acetaminophen, exercises to stretch and strengthen your jaw, and a night guard worn while you’re sleeping.

-Treat Your TMJ and Jaw Lock with REstore TMJ & Sleep Therapy
+Treat Your TMJ Disorder, Jaw Lock, and Lockjaw (Trismus) with Restore TMJ & Sleep Therapy

 self-guided TMJ quiz